-Fast forward to 2014.
-After I had my oldest son, Ryder, my psoriasis and digestive problems took a turn for the worse.
-I had developed rashes everywhere, but especially on my face and scalp.
-I always knew that this was something I could change by my diet, but stumbled upon the paleo way during a Google search.
+In 2014, after my oldest son, Ryder, was born, my psoriasis and digestive problems took a turn for the worse.
+I always knew that this was something I could change by my diet.
+When I developed rashes everywhere, including my face and scalp, a Google search lead me to the paleo way.
 I had no idea how to start and it seemed really overwhelming, but it was always a thing in the back of my mind that I wanted look into further.

 Then, Megan Gilmore (detoxinista.com), who was (still is!) one of my favorite recipe developers released a book, Everyday Detox.
 Obviously, I jumped on that and after I ordered it, Amazon recommended Danielle Walker’s Against All Grain cookbook.
 Her first cookbook.
 Have you looked at the Amazon reviews on that book?
 Obviously, I was sold.
 I read her story and was so fascinated.
 Then I cooked her recipes and was even more fascinated.
 So I bought Meals Made Simple.
 Danielle laid out the “rules” for paleo in her books.
 I never committed to only eating paleo, but every time I cooked dinner, I cooked food that followed the paleo way.
 Surprisingly, my picky boys happily ate it up.